integralfx/MemTestHelper/DDR4 OC Guide.md

       * For tWRRD_sg/dg, see step 3.
 For tWRRD_dr/dd, drop them both by 1 until you get instability or performance degrades.
       * For tRDWR_sg/dg/dr/dd, drop them all by 1 until you get instability or performance degrades.
 You can usually run them all the same e.g. 9/9/9/9.
         * Setting these too tight can cause system freezes.
       * Note that dr only affects dual rank sticks, so if you have single rank sticks you can ignore this timing.
-In the same way, dd only needs to be considered when you run two dimms per channel.
+In the same way, dd only needs to be considered when you run two DIMMs per channel.
 You can also set them to 0 or 1 if you really wanted to.
         [These](https://i.imgur.com/61ZtPpR.jpg) are my timings on B-die, for reference.
       * For dual rank setups (see [notes on ranks](#a-note-on-ranks-and-density)):
          * tRDRD_dr/dd can be lowered a step further to 5 for a large bump in read bandwidth.